 - Advising United Equipment (a portfolio company of AMP Capital Investors) on a merger with the exclusive Australian licensee for "Cat Lift Trucks", creating one of Australia's largest lift truck distribution and rental businesses.

-- Advising ANZ Private Equity and API Security (a portfolio company of ANZ Private Equity) on the respective sale of API Security businesses to Gunnebo and QRSciences.
+- Advising ANZ and API Security (a portfolio company of ANZ) on the sale of API Security businesses to Gunnebo and QRSciences.

 On the clock